lmartinsantos/pctk/README.md

-# Point & Click Toolkig
+# Point & Click Toolkit

 Welcome to the pctk repository: the toolkit to make Point&Click adventure games.